 2.1.
-Simulation models
+Simulation model

-This section describes the simulation models of the TK25N60X in the 3-pin TO-247 package and the TK25Z60X in the 4-pin TO-247-4L package used for verification.
-The PSpice models of the TK25N60X and TK25Z60X available on Toshiba's website provide the characteristics of only the MOSFET chip.
-In order to simulate their operations including the effect of the package, it is necessary to add package parasitic inductances externally to the PSpice models.
-Figure 2.1.1 compares the internal structure and parasitic inductances of the TO-247 and TO-247-4L packages.
+This section describes the simulation models used for verification.
+The PSpice model of the TK25V60X available on Toshiba's website provides the characteristics of only the MOSFET chip.
+In order to simulate the operation of the TK25V60X including the effect of its package, it is necessary to add package parasitic inductances externally to the PSpice model.
+Figure 2.1.1 compares the internal structure and parasitic inductances of the DFN8x8 package when used as 4-pin and 3-pin packages.
 The bonding wires between the MOSFET chip and each of the package leads have inductances as shown in Figure 2.1.1.
-Figure 2.1.2 shows simulation models including the internal parasitic inductances of the TO-247 and TO-247 and TO-247-4L packages.
+Figure 2.1.2 shows simulation models including the internal parasitic inductances of the DFN8x8 package.